salimchami/hateoas-at-scale/README.md

     ```
     Alternatively, you can run the main classes (`*Application.java`) from your IDE by editing the runner configuration to run it on docker.

 2. Consul service should be available at [localhost:8500](http://localhost:8500)

-3. On the Consul web page, you can find services urls
+On the Consul web page, you can find services urls

+3. Kong API Gateway should be available at [localhost:8002](http://localhost:8002)

 ## Usage

 ### API Endpoints